 Mason Alan Peck

 My long-term research objectives focus on what I see as the next frontiers in space-system design: spacecraft that exploit physics, particularly rigid and flexible dynamics at many length scales, to achieve innovative and surprising missions.
 My work represents initial steps toward the creation of a new field: a fusion of dynamical systems and systems engineering, two disciplines that are rarely considered in the same context.
 Innovation in space systems takes some courage; the industry and government environment is conservative.
 Risk aversion encourages a focus on short-term engineering products.
 However, research is characterized by emerging areas.
-A practical challenge for my work is therefore to establish these emerging areas as sufficiently low in risk that funding sources find them appealing.
+I have recently taken a new direction for some of this work, focusing on crowd-sourcing for citizen science and funding.

 My objective is to elevate Spacecraft Engineering at Cornell to the level of renown enjoyed by the Department of Astronomy.
 In Astronomy, credibility comes with new observations and new science, through active engagement in both ground-based telescopes and spacecraft-based observations.
 In Aerospace Engineering, credibility comes with flight projects: launch spacecraft.
 MAE has a history of recognition for its student team activities.
 My objective is to align student teams with research objectives so that students build the flight project in which I, as a principal investigator, embed fundamental research.
 My service to Cornell, in part, has entailed meeting this objective with the work described below.

-- 2010.
-"Stability and Control of a Flux-Pinned Docking Interface for Spacecraft."
-Paper presented at AIAA Guidance, Navigation, and Control Conference Toronto, ON, Canada, August 5. .
+- 2013.
+"Attitude Dynamics and Control of a 3U CubeSat with Electrolysis Propulsion."
+Paper presented at AIAA Guidance, Navigation, and Control Conference, Boston, MA, August 19. .

 Selected Awards and Honors